 A petty drug crime receives a six-month statute of limitations in Colorado.

-Exceptions to the Statute of Limitations on Drug Charges
+Exceptions to Colorado’s Statute of Limitations on Drug Charges

 For some crimes, the time limit for the statute of limitations begins once the criminal wrongdoing is discovered.
 However, that is not the case for drug crimes.
 The time limit to prosecute drug charges begins when the violation is committed.